 Top terms you need to know about SOIL HEALTH

-Soil Health concept is wide and complex, as it involves multiple elements and approaches.
-In this post, we gather some of the key elements to take into account when exploring the topic of soil health.
-This glossary is a live body that we will be enriching with new relevant terms that help to shape a holistic vision of this key element in agriculture.
+The Soil Health concept is wide and complex, as it involves multiple elements and approaches.
+In this Soil Health Glossary, we gather some of the key elements to take into account when exploring the topic of soil health.
+This glossary is an ongoing project that we will continue to update with new relevant soil health principles to help create a comprehensive understanding of this key element in regenerative agriculture.

 Use of microorganisms having disease-suppressive capabilities to improve plant health.
-Disease suppression by biocontrol agents is the sustained manifestation of interactions among the plant, the pathogen, the biocontrol agent, the microbial community on and around the plant, and the physical environment (11) .
-In Becrop reports, this marker is based on the relative abundance of beneficial microorganisms known to perform roles of fungicide, bactericide, nematicide and insecticide biocontrol.
+The ability of biocontrol agents to suppress disease is the result of interactions between the plant, pathogen, biocontrol agent, and the microbial community around the plant.
+(11).
+In Becrop reports, this biomarker is based on the relative abundance of beneficial microorganisms known to perform roles of fungicide, bactericide, nematicide, and insecticide biocontrol.

-In BeCrop, three indexes are calculated, among them is Biosustainability.
-It indices are biomarkers of the ecosystem in which the parcel is based, and are related to agricultural management practices.
+In the soil health test, BeCrop, three indexes are calculated, among them is Biosustainability.
+Its indices are biomarkers of the ecosystem in which the parcel is based, and are related to agricultural management practices.
 Three indexes are calculated based on the detection of all the microorganisms in the samples.
 Low values may indicate of intensive management practices, while high indexes are linked to sustainable and less intensive practices.

 Crop health according to the detected pathogens.
 It is calculated using epidemiological information and the vulnerability of the microbial ecosystem analyzed.
 Is established depending on the risk of developing diseases detected.

 DNA Sequencing & Measuring Soil Health